syncfusion-content/extension-docs/Extension/Document-SDK-Extension/Visual-Studio/overview.md

 # Overview of Document SDK for Visual Studio

-The Syncfusion® Document SDK for Visual Studio simplifies the use of the Syncfusion® components by configuring the Syncfusion® NuGet packages and themes.
+The Syncfusion® Document SDK for Visual Studio is used to integrate Syncfusion® Documenet processing components into the applications by configuring the Syncfusion® NuGet packages and themes.
 We provide separate Document SDK for both Visual Studio 2022 and Visual Studio 2019.

 [Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.BlazorVSExtension)